 13. MOTORS: Stock block and stock heads.
 NO Turbos, No stroked or

 de-stroked short blocks allowed.
 Stock crankshafts only (balancing

 allowed).
 NO lightened, knife edged, etc. cranks.
 Ford to Ford,

 Chevy to Chevy, and so on.
-Any stock length steel
+Any stock length steel rod allowed.
+Any

-described.
 Must have 1" inspection plug in oil pan for crankshaft

 inspection.
 Must be located with access for tech official.

-14. TRANSMISSIONS - Factory stock
+14. TRANSMISSIONS - Factory stock automatic with stock

 15. HEADERS—any header is allowed.